 Lexit was a rhetorical term used to deliberately distance people who wanted Britain to leave the European Union but didn’t want to be identified with right-wing Brexit narratives around immigration or nationalism.
 The Left Leave campaign has a simple explanatory page here.

 I had no formal role in the Lexit campaign and I have not studied or understood Lexit economic theory, so I need to be clear that I am not someone to ask detailed questions about the economic implications of Britain’s membership of the EU from a left perspective.
-For that I have to direct you to my friend and flatmate, Reuben Bard-Rosenberg, who also runs Red Brexit.
 My concerns lie with the democratic deficit of the European Union, and that is the perspective from which I write.

 I believe we should remain part of the single market and freedom of movement, either through a bespoke deal or through membership of the European Economic Area.
 I believe that under those circumstances, the economic consequences to the UK as a result of leaving the European Union will be minimal and what price there is to be paid will be worth paying.